flodlan/Lab-Wiki/documents/technical-help/computing.md

 * [Introduction to Data Science with R and Rstudio](https://www.ru.nl/en/education/education-for-professionals/overview/introduction-to-data-science-with-r-and-rstudio-rss301-confirmed)
 * [Introduction into R](https://www.ru.nl/en/education/education-for-professionals/overview/introduction-into-r-rss209-confirmed)
 * Crash Course in R – A Gentle Introduction (https://www.ru.nl/en/education/education-for-professionals/overview/crash-course-in-r-a-gentle-introduction-rss0006-confirmed)

+## Reproducible (and Efficient) Coding
+### GitHub
+#### What is Github?
+Git is a software that allows you to do version control of your scripts and files in detail.
+What version control does is that each time you modify your code, it saves a version of how the code looked like before that modification.
+In this way, it allows you to go back to how your files looked like before certain changes happened (similar to how Google Docs works).
+Another advantage of Git, is that is makes it easier to work together on projects and conduct new ideas independently.
+Once again, similar to Google Docs, Git allows you to collaborate with other people in a specific project indicating what each person has contributed to that work.

+**Importantly, Git and Github are not the same thing.** Github, which is based on Git, is an online platform that makes working together easier.
+It provides you with a direct way of sharing your projects online with colleagues and the outside world.

+##### Why would I use Github?

+Github has many advantages at the individual but also at the group level:
+- It allows you to keep the code and files for your project organized (without having a billion files names `project_X_V1`, `project_X_V2`, `project_X_V2_good`, etc...)
+- It allows you to have a place in which you can go back to previous code in case something breaks in a very easy way
+- Straightforward way to share your projects online with colleagues and the outside world
+- It allows you to find, develop and publish analysis scripts and research software.
+Other developers and researchers can then use and adapt these in turn (_e.g.,_ you might find specific toolboxes or code that provide you with information on how to perform certain analysis)

+{: .important }
+> You might be discouraged to use GitHub thinking that everyone will be able to see your code, which you might not be very proud of.
+However, you can make all your code PRIVATE! and only share it with others once you are satisfied.

+#### Github sounds amazing.
+How do I start?